FHIR API

 true

--> return a pre-defined subset of elements from the resource (these are marked as "summary" in the FHIR specification)
+-> return a pre-defined subset of elements from the resource (these are marked as "summary" in the FHIR specification)false

-and top-level elements marked as "mandatory" in the FHIR specification (to ensure that the response remains a valid FHIR resource representation)
+and top-level elements marked as "mandatory" in the FHIR specification (to ensure that the response remains a valid FHIR resource representation)data

-element that contains a human-readable rendering of the resource, in the form of eg. an XHTML snippet
+element that contains a human-readable rendering of the resource, in the form of eg. an XHTML snippetcount

 -> return hit count without the accompanying list of matching resources (applicable in resource search interactions only)